DanPerry1808/ElectionViewer/README.md

 # ElectionViewer
 A piece of software for viewing graphs of UK election results.
 Warning: bodged together during a hackathon

-# Download
+# Download and Installation
 This software works on both Windows and Linux machines.
 It might work on MacOS but I don't own a Mac so I couldn't test it.
-Just download the zip file below and extract it to its own folder.
+Just download the zip file from the Releases section and extract it to its own folder.
 Then run Election.jar from inside the folder it is in

 ## Prerequisites
 You will need installed on your machine:
 - Java 8
 - Python 3

-## File
-The zip file containing the program is [here](https://drive.google.com/open?id=13R07CU-RByTnDXSHuKZ1RaCl6QUt_Rbb).

 # Adding new constituencies
 1. Open up the database with [DB Browser for SQLite](https://sqlitebrowser.org/)